-32 Evans et al. (2017; 2018) identified strengthening the compliance checks with codes when buildings 33 are in operation and the need for enforcement of building energy codes in order to achieve the estimate 34 energy and carbon savings, recommending actions to improve enforcements, including institutional 35 capacity and adequate resources.
-Another important issue to be addressed by policies is the 'Energy 36 Performance Gap' (EPG), i.e., the gap between design and policy intent and actual outcomes.
-37 Regulatory and market support regimes are based on predictive models (Cohen and Bordass 2015) with general assumptions about building types, the way they are used and are not covering all energy 38 39 consumption.
-In the perspective of moving towards net zero carbon, it is important that policy capture 40 and address the actual in-use performance of buildings (Gupta and Kotopouleas 2018; Gupta et al. 41 2015).
-Outcome-based codes are increasingly important because overcome some limitations of 42 prescriptive building energy codes, which typically do not regulate all building energy uses or do not 43 regulate measured operational energy use in buildings.
-Regulating all loads, especially plug and process 44 loads, is important because they account for an increasingly large percentage of total energy use as 45 building envelope and space-conditioning equipment are becoming more efficient (Denniston et al., 2011; Colker, 2012; Enker and Morrison, 2020).
-46
+Evans et al. (2017; 2018) identified strengthening the compliance checks with codes when buildings are in operation and the need for enforcement of building energy codes in order to achieve the estimate energy and carbon savings, recommending actions to improve enforcements, including institutional capacity and adequate resources.
+Another important issue to be addressed by policies is the 'Energy Performance Gap' (EPG), that is, the gap between design and policy intent and actual outcomes.
+Regulatory and market support regimes are based on predictive models (Cohen and Bordass 2015) with general assumptions about building types, the way they are used and are not covering all energy consumption.
+In the perspective of moving towards net zero carbon, it is important that policy capture and address the actual in-use performance of buildings (Gupta et al. 2015; Gupta and Kotopouleas 2018).
+Outcome-based codes are increasingly important because they overcome some limitations of prescriptive building energy codes, which typically do not regulate all building energy uses or do not regulate measured operational energy use in buildings.
+Regulating all loads, especially plug and process loads, is important because they account for an increasingly large percentage of total energy use as building envelope and spaceconditioning equipment are becoming more efficient (Denniston et al. 2011; Colker 2012; Enker and Morrison 2020).

-Building codes could also foster the usage of wood and timber as a construction in particular for multi storey buildings and in the long term penalise carbon intensive building materials (Ludwig 2019) with

-1 policies based on environmental performance assessment of buildings and the "wood first" 2 principle (Ludwig, 2019; Ramage et al., 2017).
+Building codes could also foster the usage of wood and timber as a construction in particular for multi-storey buildings and in the long term penalise carbon intensive building materials (Ludwig 2019) with policies based on environmental performance assessment of buildings and the 'wood first' principle (Ludwig 2019; Ramage et al. 2017).